quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
 Strikingly, BXDs with mutator alleles on chromosome 6 only exhibit elevated rates of C>A germline mutation if they also possess mutator alleles near *Mutyh*, and BXDs with both alleles have even higher C>A mutation rates than those with either one alone.

-To our knowledge, these new methods for analyzing mutation spectra reveal the first evidence of epistasis between eukaryotic germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.
+Our new methods for analyzing mutation spectra reveal evidence of epistasis between eukaryotic germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.